-- Minimum Starting point
+Starting point Minimum

-- Core Basic
+Basic Core

-- Intermediate (core plus) Transition between Core and Advanced
+Transition between Core and Advanced Intermediate

-- Advanced Most thorough
+Most thorough Advanced

-In 2010, Waugh Infrastructure Management Ltd undertook a review these levels and advised on target levels.
-A range of parameters (including populations, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) was assessed to determine the most suitable level of asset management.
+In 2010, Waugh Infrastructure Management Ltd undertook a review of these levels and advised on target levels.
+A range of parameters (including population, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) were assessed to determine the most suitable level of asset management.
+The detail of this review is included in a separate report - Selecting the Appropriate Asset Management Level, Waugh, August 2010.

-The results showed that Tasman District Council should be managing its assets at the following levels:
+The results showed that the Council should be managing its assets at the following levels:

-• Transportation Intermediate with demand management and resource availability drivers • Stormwater, Water, Wastewater Intermediate with demand and risk management drivers • Solid Waste Core with risk management drivers • Rivers Core Coastal Structures Core (future reassessment may be required)
+Intermediate with demand management and resource availability Transportation drivers

+Intermediate with demand and risk management drivers Stormwater, Water, Wastewater

+Solid Waste Core with risk management drivers

+Rivers Core

+Core (future reassessment may be required) Coastal Structures

-S2.1.2 Determine the Actual Level of Asset Management Practice and Identify Gaps
+S.2.1.2 Determine the Actual Level of Asset Management Practice and Identify Gaps

-At the end of the 2009 AMP, the Council carried out a high level review of the AMPs and associated activity management processes against good practice asset management as described in the IIMM and in accordance with the Office of Auditor General.
-During this process, the AMP and associated practices were scored to give a snapshot of the current status and then set targets as to where the Council wished to head.
-The 2009 AMP Improvement Plan was assessed in its effectiveness to close the gap between actual and target compliance levels and new items added to the Improvement Plan where gaps were identified.
+The Council underwent a process in 2010 after preparing the 2009 AMPs to undertake a high level review of the AMPs and associated activity management processes against good practice asset management as described in the IIMM and in accordance with the Office of Auditor General.
+During this process, the AMP and associated practices were scored to give a snapshot of the current status and then set targets as to where the Council wished to head with the development of the 2012 AMP.

-The results of the review are detailed in a separate report (Performance Review of Stormwater Activity Management Processes, MWH New Zealand Ltd February 2010).
+The results of the review are detailed in a separate report Performance Review of Stormwater Activity Management Processes, MWH New Zealand Ltd, February 2010.

 The two reviews described above were carried out independently of each other however the outputs from both were compared to ensure consistency of recommendations.
-Whilst both reviews focused on slightly different aspects of asset management practices, there was no conflict between the recommendations made.
+Whilst both reviews focused on slightly different aspects of asset management practice, there was no conflict between the recommendations made.